ronnykunde/70yrs/_posts/Veranstaltungen/2018-05-14-boycott-movements-so-what.md

 Director of the VOLCANI Agricultural Research Institute (1992 -1994).
 Director on the Boards of TAHAL Consulting Engineers, Israel’s Electric Company, Israel Aircraft Industries, El Al Israel Airlines, Israel’s Atomic Energy Commission and an Alternate Governor of the IMF (1975 -1985)
 Chairman, a Commission appointed by the Director General of Israel’s Ministry of Defense and the Chief of Staff to inquire into the feasibility and procedure of outsourcing ("make of buy") in the IDF (1994 -5).
-Chairman a Commission appoint ed by the Minist er of Transportat ion to inquire into the reform of the public transit organiza tion (2007).
+Chairman of a Commission appointed by the Minister of Transportation to inquire into the reform of the public transit organization (2007).
-Published three monographs and a book and num erous articles regarding the economy of Israel and the Middle East and the economics of development.
+Published three monographs and a book and numerous articles regarding the economy of Israel and the Middle East and the economics of development.